 Why Skin Tags Happen

 Skin tags occur when extra cells grow in the top layers of the skin.
-They tend to develop when the skin rubs against itself, so are more common in people who are overweight and therefore have folds of skin.
-They grow both in men and women and are more common in older people and people living with type 2 diabetes.
+They can develop when the skin rubs against itself too often.
+Skin tags are more common in people who are overweight or have folds of skin.
+They are more common in older people and people living with type 2 diabetes.

-Try to avoid skin rubbing against itself, and eliminate high sugar consumptions.
+Try to avoid skin rubbing against itself, and cut high sugar consumption.

 Stretch Marks